Frequently Asked Questions

 Grades, while important, will be considered along with other traits that we find are usually possessed by successful dairy manufacturing operations leaders.

-International students must submit TOEFL scores unless their last degree was awarded from an institution that teaches in English.
+International students must submit TOEFL or IELTS scores unless their last degree was awarded from an institution whose primary language of instruction is English.

 Yes.
 The MPS program welcomes foreign students, as long as they have the necessary credentials and are capable of taking instruction in English.